micsthepick/dsi2key/README.md

 ## Building

-make sure to clone all with git clone --recurse-submodules
+make sure to clone all with `git clone --recurse-submodules`

-otherwise, pull dsiwifi with git pull --recurse-submodules.
+otherwise, pull dsiwifi with `git submodule init && git pull --recurse-submodules`.

 Requires the devkitPro toolchain for building the nds file - https://devkitpro.org/wiki/Getting_Started If this is your first time building with DevkitPro, don't forget to carefully read the install instructions for the devkitPro pacman.
 You probably just need nds-dev, but reach out if that doesn't work.